 (i) unwelcome touching, hugging or kissing;

 (iv) unwanted or persistent requests to go out;

-(v) intrusive questions about another person’s private life or body;
+(v) intrusive questions about another person’s private life

 (vi) deliberately brushing up against someone;